Rafael-j-03/Rafael-University-Lusofona/README.md

 # UNIVERSITY LUSOFONA REPOSITORY
 ---
-#### This repository is exclusive for work done at Lusófona University, in the videogames course.
+#### This repository is exclusive for my work done at University Lusófona, in the videogames course.
 ---
  ##### Name: Rafael David José
  ##### Student Number: a22202078